DataDog/documentation/content/en/monitors/guide/non_static_thresholds.md

 1. [Metric monitor to calculate the error rate.](#metric-monitor-to-calculate-the-error-rate)
 1. [Composite monitor that triggers an alert if the first two monitors are in an ALERT state.](#composite-monitor)

-#### Metric monitor to alert on total number of hits
+#### Metric monitor to alert on the total number of hits

 The first monitor tracks the total number of hits, both successes and failures.
-This monitor is used to know whether the error rate should trigger an alert.
+This monitor determines whether the error rate should trigger an alert.

 {{< tabs >}}
 {{% tab "UI Configuration" %}}